ifurusato/radiozoa/README.md

 # The Radiozoa Robot

-The Radiozoa is a third-generation autonomous robot implemented on a single 160mm diameter printed circuit board (PCB).
-The hardware architecture integrates eight VL53L1X Time-of-Flight (ToF) distance sensors, a WeAct ESP32-S3-FH4R2 microcontroller, a DRV8833 two-channel motor driver, a 5V 3A buck-boost regulator, and a level shifter to drive a NeoPixel ring.
+The Radiozoa is a third-generation autonomous robot implemented on a single 160mm diameter PC board.
+The hardware architecture integrates eight VL53L1X Time-of-Flight (ToF) distance sensors, a WeAct ESP32-S3-FH4R2 microcontroller, a DRV8833 two-channel motor driver, a 5V 3A buck-boost regulator, and a 3.3V to 5V level shifter to drive a NeoPixel ring.
+The rough cost of building this robot was targeted at around US$100.

 # The Radiozoa Robot Operating System (RROS)